-From the parking area, follow a handicapped-accessible path to a playground, where three blue blazes on a tree mark the start of the Hutcheon Trail.
+From the parking area, follow a handicapped-accessible path to a playground, where a kiosk marks the start of the Hutcheon Trail.
 Follow this blue trail past a "Green Acres" sign into the woods.
 In a short distance, you'll notice two sets of triple yellow blazes.
 These mark the start of the yellow-blazed Sneden-Haring-Lamont Trail.
 Continue ahead, now following both yellow and blue blazes.

 When the two trails diverge, turn left to continue on the yellow trail, which immediately crosses a wet area on rocks and begins to climb along an old woods road.
 After crossing a brook on rocks, the road becomes deeply eroded, and the trail has been relocated to a parallel route.